mydf-git/pydockerfile/README.md

 # mydf/pydockerfile

-mydf/pydockerfile is an add on to the Dockerfile syntax focused on building small and fast python images powered by [mydf/mydockerfile](https://github.com/mydf-git/mydockerfile)!
+mydf/pydockerfile is an add on to the Dockerfile syntax focused on building small and fast python images.

 Through some simple macros we take care of a lot of Dockerfile boilerplate and help you to be concise and precise.